alhog/Geometric-Shards-Rollups-/README.md

    - Consider environmental, social, and economic factors.
    - Procure responsibly for a better future.

+     *Geometric contracts define rules and behaviors associated with different geometric shapes within your Geobloks system.*
+     Here's how we can structure the module:

+1. **Define Geometric Contracts**:
+   - Create custom types (structs) for each geometric contract.
+   - Specify fields for properties like value, behavior, and associated data.

+2. **Implement Contract-Specific Logic**:
+   - Define functions or methods related to each contract type.
+   - For example, a hexagon contract might have voting behavior, while an octagon contract guards against risks.

+4. **Usage**:
+   - In your main program, import the `GeometricContracts` module.
+   - Create instances of different contract types.
+   - Invoke contract-specific functions as needed.

 ## **Parallel Processing**:
    - Optimize shard computations by parallelizing them.
    - Leverage Julia's multi-threading or distributed computing capabilities.